tiffanyadora/Granny-s-Pie-Website/project-readme.md

 # Granny's Pies Website

-THis is a responsive website for Granny's Pies featuring a homepage with the company story, featured recipes, and a detailed recipe page for their famous Lemon Meringue Pie.
+This is a responsive website for Granny's Pies that features a homepage with the company story, featured recipes, and a detailed recipe page for their famous Lemon Meringue Pie.
+Developed by: Tiffany Adora Tjhin
+For Course: Web Programming (CSCV 337)

 ## Project Structure